 Okay, normally I would be hesitant to include two pairs of socks on a list, but please just take a moment to think about what it would be like to watch your coworker open A PAIR OF SOCKS WITH YOUR FACE ON THEM.
 I’m laughing just thinking about it, and I don’t even know you.
 You can also get your dog’s face on them.
 Just sayin’.

 Some teachers aren’t into bath stuff, but others (me) are all about them!
-What I love about this line is that 1) it’s a black-owned business; 2) the name is very mermaid-y; 3) it smells like a vacation in heaven.
+What I love about this line is that 1) it’s a black-owned business; 2) it smells like a vacation in heaven.
 I got a sample at a market one time and melted into a puddle.

 For those who are constantly reclaiming their time (aren’t we all?).